arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 ```

 missing a check on an active Promotion, you sense there is a bug.<br/>
-You understand that not because you mentally exercised the code generating thousands of inputs, but because you are a sentient being and you are able to use logic.
+You understand that, not because you mentally exercised the code generating thousands of inputs, but because you are a sentient being and you are able to use logic.

-Compared to you, C# is dumb.
-If only C# could do the same your brains does, using logic like in Prolog, relying on AI or on Automated Theorem Proving like in COQ, it could find counterexamples without wandering around aimlessly with random inputs.<br/>
+Compared to your brains, C# is dumb, and it has to resort to brute force.<br/>
+But other approaches are possible.
+A library

+- could use logic reasoning, like in Prolog
+- or rely on AI
+- or have automated theorem provers like in COQ
+- or infer the proper input values using [Concolic Testing][concolic-testing], a crazy approach with which the code is exercised with symbolic execution in conjunction with a resolver based on constraint logic programming (have a look to Python's [CrossHair][crosshair] to watch this in play).

-It's only incidental that your most beloved programming language is bovine.
-Other approaches, not merely based on generating random values, are possible: think of [Concolic Testing][concolic-testing], in which the program is exercised with a symbolic execution in conjunction with an automated theorem prover.
+It's only incidental that your most beloved programming language is bovine and has to wander around aimlessly with random inputs.<br/>
 Property Testing is not defined by the limits of its libraries, just like TDD is not merely what xUnit is capable of.<br/>
 PBT is the act of writing requirements in their essence, as general specifications.
 The strategies the library uses to prove you wrong are an internal, incidental implementation detail.